waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Warp (FLOOR):** A special tile type that appears to be a normal FLOOR tile but also functions as a warp.
 Observed as landing zones after falling through a PIT.
 - **Warp (WALL):** Observed in Burned Tower.
 Appears to be a WALL tile that also functions as a warp.
 Its activation method is currently unknown.
 - **WATER**: Traversable using the HM move SURF.
+- **WHIRLPOOL**: An obstacle in the water.
+Traversability is currently unknown, but it likely requires a specific HM move to cross.
+Observed on Route 41 at (42, 24).
 - **WINDOW**: An impassable object that can be interacted with to display text.
 Functions like a wall.
 - **NPC Objects (TEACHER, LASS, etc.)**: These are impassable and function as walls.
 - **Verify Interaction Methods:** Do not assume all objects of the same type (e.g., ladders) have the same activation method.
 If a simple interaction (step-on, 'A' press from adjacent tile) fails, the object may require a different, non-obvious trigger.
 Systematically test and document interaction attempts.